-Activity Evidence that supports this approach Challenge number(s) addressed Purchase of standardised diagnostic NTS assessments.
+EEF Accelerated Reader Project EEF Accelerated Reader - What does the research tell us?
+Purchase of standardised diagnostic NTS assessments.
 Mentoring for staff to ensure assessments are interpreted and administered correctly.
-Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF 1, 2, 3, 4 Embedding Word Aware and metacognitive approaches across the school to consolidate understanding and extend vocabulary.
-We will retrain staff and fund ongoing teacher training and release time.
-There is a strong evidence base that suggests children in areas of high deprivation are language deprived.
-Research has found that disadvantaged pupils have been worst affected by the impact of the pandemic.
-It is therefore more important than ever that school strategies focus on support for disadvantaged pupils. https://educationendowmentfoundation.org.uk/guidance-for-teachers/us-ing-pupil-premium Oral language interventions Toolkit Strand Education Endowment Foundation EEF Improving Literacy at Key Stage 2 Guidance Report EEF Preparing for Literacy Improving communication, language and literacy in early years Guidance Report Why Closing the Word Gap Matters - 1 Introduce Read Write Inc spelling programme from Year 2-6 through high quality CPD/resources Oxford Language Report Improving Literacy in Key Stage 1 - Strand 6 Improving Literacy in Key Stage 2 (2 nd Edition) - Strand 5
+Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF 1, 2 Embedding Word Aware and meta- cognitive approaches across the school to consolidate understanding and extend vocabulary.
+We will retrain staff and fund ongo- ing teacher training and release time.
+There is a strong evidence base that sug- gests children in areas of high deprivation are language deprived.
+Research has found that disadvantaged pu- pils have been worst affected by the impact of the pandemic.
+It is therefore more im- portant than ever that school strategies fo- cus on support for disadvantaged pupils. https://educationendowmentfounda- tion.org.uk/guidance-for-teachers/using-pu- pil-premium Oral language interventions Toolkit Strand Education Endowment Foundation EEF Improving Literacy at Key Stage 2 Guidance Report EEF Preparing for Literacy Improving communi- pation_language and literacy in party years 1, 2 cation, language and literacy in early years Guidance Report Why Closing the Word Gap Matters -Oxford Language Report Introduce Read Write Inc spelling programme from Year 2-6 through high quality CPD/resources Improving Literacy in Key Stage 1 - Strand 6 Improving Literacy in Key Stage 2 (2 nd Edi- tion) - Strand 5 Purchase access to a DIE validated Systematic Synthetic Phonics and Spelling programme (RWI) to secure stronger phonics teaching for all chil- dren.
+Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education Endowment Foundation EEF 2 Enhancement of our maths teaching and curriculum planning in line with DfE and EEF guidance.
+The DfE non-statutory guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics.
+1, 2, 3